rust-embedded/wg/rfcs/0590-new-cross-org.md

-We've previously asked for help with new maintainers [in this thread](https://github.com/rust-embedded/cross/issues/574) and received a positive response, but it doesn't seem appropriate to require these new maintainers to join an existing WG team.
+We've previously asked for help with new maintainers [in this thread](https://github.com/rust-embedded/cross/issues/574) and received a positive response, but it doesn't seem appropriate to require these new maintainers to join an existing WG team and no action has been taken to bring any of the volunteers into the organisation.

 Essentially, the WG does not have the maintenance bandwidth to keep on top of `cross`, but its user community hopefully does.